 b.
 A habitat survey must be conducted and Washington State Department of Fish and Wildlife (WDFW) must be contacted to ensure the survey is conducted according to the most recent survey guidelines.

 c.
-Information on stability of bedlands adjacent to proposed dredging and spoils disposal areas.

 3. A detailed description of the physical, chemical and biological characteristics of the dredge spoils to be removed.